 Chidinmna L. Ngameduru.

-9 Replies to “Relocation, Life, Powerful Hedonic Adaptation, and Positivity.”
+9 thoughts on “Relocation, Life, Powerful Hedonic Adaptation, and Positivity.”

 1. You can only truly understand how it feels when you have gone through a similar experience.
 It’s filled with anxiety and uncertainty, but it’s amazing how you can emerge successful.
 You just need to create your own type of fun…Germany is amazing